 In your time at our base in Andavadoaka, as well as relaxing in a hammock by the beach you can learn to sail with local fishers, explore the baobab forest, or take a picnic out to one of the nearby islands – bliss!

 Find out how we’re leading the field in responsible tourism.

 Find out more about our values and what you’ll experience with Blue Ventures.

 And counting… We’re extremely proud to have supported so many brilliant volunteers who have actively contributed to our research and conservation work in Madagascar!

 We’re delighted to welcome volunteers from all over the world to work with us in Madagascar.

-On average you’ll do 1-2 dives a day after your dive and science training is complete.
+On average you’ll do 1-2 dives per day after your dive and science training is complete.
 You’ll be diving up to 5 days a week (weather dependent) so you’ll clock up a lot of underwater time!

 Our expeditions take place by the village of Andavadoaka, which lies on the edge of a shallow lagoon, protected from the open ocean by a series of fringing and submerged coral reefs, providing a vital resource base for local fisheries.

 Our team and volunteers are based at a hotel-restaurant called Coco Beach, with comfortable wooden eco-cabins overlooking the white sandy beach and turquoise blue sea beyond.

 Every six weeks a new group of volunteers arrive at our site, ensuring year-round sustainability of our marine research.
 We host an average of 12-14 volunteers per expedition, and we never have more than three volunteers per staff member to ensure you get the training and support you need.